-Fixed-Point Filters – Modelling and Verification Using PythonStatus: Coming up in April 2023!
+Fixed-Point Filters – Modelling and Verification Using PythonStatus: Available Now

 Digital filters are commonly used in the processing of signals, whether they be wireless waveforms, captured sounds, and biomedical signals such as ECG; typically for the purpose of passing certain frequencies and suppressing others.
 Fixed-point implementation is attractive for lowest power lowest cost solutions when it is critical to make the most out of limited computing resources, however there can be significant performance challenges when implementing filters in fixed-point binary arithmetic.
 When a fixed-point implementation is required, a typical design process is to start with a floating-point design that has been validated to meet all performance requirements, and then simulate a fixed-point implementation of that design while modifying the precision used to ensure the requirements are met.

 In this workshop, Dan takes you through the practical process of simulating a fixed-point digital filter using open-source Python libraries.
 This is of interest to participants wanting to see a motivating example for learning Python as well as those with experience using Python.
-Also included: a quick recap of binary Q- notation, basic filter structures, and filter performance concerns.
+Also included: a quick recap of basic filter structures and filter performance concerns.
 A significant background in Digital Signal Processing (DSP) or digital filter design is not required.
 Having taken an undergraduate Signals and Systems course is sufficient.
+For a more detailed review of binary fixed-point operations and notations that will be used in this workshop, please attend Dan's Theatre Talk "Fixed-Point Made Easy: A Guide for Newcomers and Seasoned Engineers" that will be scheduled before this.
 After attending this talk, the participants will be equipped to confidently convert a given filter implementation to fixed-point prior to detailed implementation.
 If you have a floating-point filter design and need to implement it in fixed-point, this workshop is for you!